btjm123/btjm123.github.io/README.md

 ![forgithub](https://user-images.githubusercontent.com/19306879/39660591-d2210224-5074-11e8-8ed9-46cce1dbb38d.PNG)

-Code responsible for calculating the kinematics and movement of the black trashbag in every frame.
+Code responsible for calculating the kinematics and collison of the black trashbag in every frame.

 ### Synopsis